-A study of 1 Chronicles shows that “Touch not mine anointed, and do My prophets no harm” is part of a song of thanksgiving that king David wrote after Israel won a war against the Philistines.
-Their victory inspired David to reflect on the many times that God protected Israel from being destroyed by their enemies.
+The historical context of 1 Chronicles shows that “Touch not mine anointed, and do My prophets no harm” is part of a song of thanksgiving that king David wrote after Israel won a war against the Philistines.
+Israel’s victory inspired David to reflect on the many times that God protected Israel from being destroyed by their enemies.

 The Hebrew word that David used for “touch” means to physically strike someone.
 He was warning anyone who would dare inflict physical violence against Israel and God’s prophets.
 He was not saying that we are not allowed to question religious leaders and hold them accountable to God’s word.

-The widespread attitude that no one is allowed to question, correct, or expose religious leaders is false, idolatrous, dangerous, and contrary to Jesus Christ.
-All throughout Scripture, God sent Believers (such as Moses, Nathan, Ezekiel, Jeremiah, Elijah, Elisha, etc) to question, rebuke, and expose wicked shepherds in Israel.
+The widespread attitude that no one is allowed to question, correct, or expose religious leaders is false, idolatrous, dangerous, and contrary to God and His word.
+All throughout Scripture, God sent Believers (such as Moses, Nathan, Ezekiel, Jeremiah, Elijah, Elisha, etc) to question, rebuke, and expose religious leaders in Israel.

 The Lord expects us to hold one another accountable and protect each other from spiritual harm by questioning, correcting, and (if need be) exposing religious leaders.
 We do this out of love for God, His word, and His people.